-When you get married in Thailand you have many options.
+When you get married in Thailand you have many options when it comes to the Thai marriage registration process.
 Many wish to get married in a traditional Thai wedding in the village where their wife came from while others prefer a more exotic twist to the marriage nuptials.
 Some opt for a beach wedding on Samui or a sunset wedding in Phuket.
 There are many marriage locations in Thailand be they Christian weddings or a more traditional Thai wedding.

 Thai Marriage Registration

-On this website there is an article on the requirements for marriage in Thailand which most people meet however it gives you a good overview of the Thai legal system.
-In order for your marriage to be legally binding and meet Australian laws your marriage in Thailand needs to meet these requirements.
-The Thai marriage registration is recognised in all countries around the world however you would have to have the marriage certificate translated into English for use back in Australia.
+On this website there is an article on the requirements for marriage registration in Thailand which most people meet however it gives you a good overview of the Thai legal system.
+In order for your marriage to be legally binding and meet Australian laws.
+Your marriage in Thailand needs to meet these requirements.
+The Thai marriage registration is recognised in all countries around the world.
+However you would have to have the marriage certificate translated into English for use back in Australia.
 This is normally done by a law firm for you if they are going to apply for an Australian spouse visa for you.

-Note that after the marriage certificate has been issued that you can now apply for a 12 month Thai marriage visa and have your current visa converted at Thai immigration.
-You can also now apply for an Australian Spouse visa with this certificate once it has been translated into English for the Australian Embassy in Bangkok.
+Note that after the marriage certificate has been issued.
+That you can now apply for a 12 month Thai marriage visa.
+Then have your current visa converted at Thai immigration.
+You can also now apply for an Australian Spouse visa with this certificate.
+Once it has been translated into English for the Australian Embassy in Bangkok.